 What Are the Types of Laminate Finishes?

-Although available in an array of finishes, the most common laminate finishes are matte, smooth, medium to high gloss laminate finishes.
-Furniture and wall finishes often use textured laminates, which replicate the tactile feel of natural materials.
+Although available in an array of finishes, the most common types of laminate finishes are matte, smooth, medium to high gloss laminate finishes.
+Implementation of furniture and wall panel ideas often use textured laminates, which replicate the tactile feel of natural materials.
 Popularly used textures include handscraped, rustic wood, metallic and leather finishes.

 What Sizes Are Laminate Materials Available In?

 Laminate materials are commercially available in sheets, panels and boards depending on the type of application.
 The approximate size of sheets available is around 8 feet by 4 feet.
 Wall panels and boards are available as squares or rectangles in different sizes.